ZMaciej/FourierSketcher/README.md

 * The input file for the program is and SVG Path file
 * The Path should contain only one element inside or at least the drawn element should be the first one
 * to record just click R ->start/stop (it needs the ffmpeg.exe)
-* in actual version during the recording the rank of the Fourier transform is changing
+* in current version during the recording the rank of the Fourier transform is changing
 * except for recording it can be changed by up and down arrow keys
 * the main file of code is FourierSketcher.pde